RedworkDE/DvTime/README.md

 Implement the interface `RedworkDE.DvTime.ITimeSource`.
 Add an instance to the list `RedworkDE.DvTime.TimeUpdater.Instance.TimeSources`.
 This must happen before the save is loaded or it will not be loaded correctly and fall back to realtime.
+Schedule an action on `RedworkED.DvTime.TimeUpdater.BeforeLoad` during your mod's load to make sure your time source instance is added before the save is loaded.